stevedepp/strang/ch6/README.md

 &lambda = 2 or 1/2 or -1 or +1 or zero.

 all vectors are eigenvectors of the identity matrix I because A = I then has Ax = x.
-all eigenvalues of the identity matrix are &lambda; = 1
+all eigenvalues of the identity matrix are &lambda; = 1  which means
+no stretching or shrinking
+all vectors are eigenvectors of identity matrix because all vectors are unchanged by the identity matrix
+which is the point of eigenvectors
 which is odd because most 2 x 2 matrices have 2 eigenvector directions and 2 eignvectors.

 Ax = &lambda;Ix --> (A - &lambda;I) = 0